 As for the keyboard, the keys have sufficient travel and feel great to type on.
 There is no RGB here but the keys are backlit, which is always handy.
 The trackpad is decent but the surface isn’t as smooth and responsive compared to others.
 But once we move onto to the screen, it’s apparent where Dell really cut corners.
-It’s not horrible by any means but compared to most displays, this one isn’t as bright or color accurate.
-It’s fine for gaming but do not expect it to dazzle you with visuals.
+It’s not horrible by any means but compared to most displays, this one isn’t as bright or colour accurate.
+It’s fine for gaming but you should not expect it to dazzle you with visuals.

 Where the G5 really shines is in performance.
-Paired with a core i5 8300H and a GTX 1060, the G5 can run almost any game in 1080p at ultra settings.
+Paired with a Core i5 8300H and a GTX 1060, the G5 can run almost any game in 1080p at ultra settings.
 This is what makes the G5 such a great value.
 Apart from that battery life is also great.
 It will easily last 5-6 hours on normal use and 3-4 hours of continuous gaming.
 This is nothing groundbreaking but good enough considering the performance.
 If the display doesn’t bother you as much, this is the best value for a laptop under $1000.

-Acer is popular for their Predator lineup of gaming laptops.
+Acer is popular for its Predator lineup of gaming laptops.
 But, the next laptop on our list isn’t a predator laptop.
 It’s the Acer Nitro 5, another great value compared to the rest of the market.
 In fact, its value makes it so appealing that we considered putting it on the number 1 spot.
 But in terms of pure performance, the Dell G5 blows it out of the water.
-However, if you are looking for a steal basically, the Acer Nitro 5 will fulfill most of your needs at a slightly lower price than the Dell.
+However, if you are looking for a steal basically, the Acer Nitro 5 will fulfil most of your needs at a slightly lower price than the Dell.

 The Nitro 5 doesn’t feel anywhere near “cheap”.
-The top panel is made of brushed aluminum with the bottom being hard plastic.
+The top panel is made of brushed aluminium with the bottom being hard plastic.
 The hinge has a dark red shade which is also seen on the keyboard backlighting.
 The bottom panel does have a slight flex to it but nothing major.
-Overall, the Nitro 5 is designed to look good and build quality is decent for the price.
+Overall, Nitro 5 is designed to look good and build quality is decent for the price.

 The keyboard and trackpad aren’t that impressive.
 The keyboard feels soft and quiet with not enough travel.
 It’s great for typing and gets the job done for gaming but is a bit of a disappointment.
 The trackpad also suffers from soft presses and doesn’t have the best feel to it.
 The screen is good enough for gaming but nothing mindblowing.
-It’s not very color accurate and not as punchy or vibrant compared to others.
+It’s not very colour accurate and not as punchy or vibrant compared to others.
 It’s fine by all means but compared to the competition it is pretty average.

 Overall, the Acer Nitro 5 packs great performance in a good looking chassis.
 Even though the keyboard might be a little soft for some people, and the battery life isn’t amazing, there’s not much complaining here for the price.
-You’d be hard pressed to find a better laptop at such a low price point
+You’d be hard-pressed to find a better laptop at such a low price point

 The HP Omen 15 might be priced a bit higher compared to others on this list.
 But it might be worth your money after you take a glance at the display.
 It’s the best screen out of all the laptops on this list.
 Pair that with great 1080p gaming performance and we’ve got a solid laptop for the third spot.
 Unfortunately, you have to pay for that gorgeous display and that premium makes it much more expensive than other notebooks on this list.